mondradiko/mondradiko.github.io/_drafts/winter-devlog.md

 ## Manual Prefabs

-Prefabs can also now be created in the bundler manifest manually.
+Prefabs can also now be created in the bundler manifest manually, where before, the bundler was limited to using prefabs created from glTF models and their node hierarchies.

 Here, for example, we're creating a prefab that has a `PointLightComponent` to emit light, a `TransformComponent` to position the light in the scene, and a